JPToroDev/ProgrammaticPageView/README.md

 Sets custom transitions for page changes and an optional animation.
 - `forward`: The transition to use when moving to the next page.
 - `backward`: The transition to use when moving to the previous page.
-- `animation`: An optional animation to apply during page transitions.
+- `animation`: An optional animation to apply to the page transitions.

 ```swift
 pageTransition(_ transition: AnyTransition? = nil, animation: Animation? = .default) -> Self